-Command Format: "D< variable id ><CR>"
+Command Format: "D< variable_id ><CR>"

-Description: This command lets you read a variable from the Simple Motor Controller.
-See Section 6.4 for a list of all of available variables.
+Description: This command lets you read a variable from the Simple Motor Controller G2.
+See Section 6.4 for a list of the available variables.
 The value of the requested variable is transmitted as an ASCII-encoded decimal number.
-If the argument variable\id is between 41 and 127, a Serial Format Error occurs.
+If variable_id argument is invalid, a serial format error occurs.